mapgears/scribeui/README.markdown

 You can use the Makefile to automatically setup ScribeUI for you, simply run:

+        export CPLUS_INCLUDE_PATH=/usr/include/gdal
+        export C_INCLUDE_PATH=/usr/include/gdal
         sudo make
         make install

 This will download and install the required dependencies, setup the differents configurations files and install them in the proper directories.

 To launch the server at http://localhost:6543/:

         make start

 Downloading template data is optional, but recommended for a better experience.

         sudo make load-demo-data

 This will download some natural earth data and will help you get started with ScribeUI by making templates readily working so you don't start with an empty mapfile.
 (The template code is still available if you don't download the data, but the result will be pink tiles).

 Migrating from v0.5 to v1.0
 -----------------------------